 Thinking Tactically About Your Jira Issue Hierarchy

-The Jira Issue Hierarchy is simple:
+The standard Jira Issue Hierarchy is simple:

 - Epic: A large body of work that can be broken down into smaller tasks, representing a significant feature or initiative that spans multiple sprints or releases